 In the silliest contrivance of the plot, it turns out that 'Moseley" is indeed Lord Moseley, who courts Fanny while wearing a wig and calling himself just Moseley.
 Everyone remarks on the amazing resemblance between this Moseley guy and Lord Moseley, but nobody says, “what do you mean? that’s just Lord Moseley wearing a wig.”
 Also, I don’t think a cautious prudent widow like Lady Ann would let some complete stranger, no matter how gentlemanly, hang around her daughter unless he could provide some personal references.
 Were we, the readers, supposed to be hoodwinked as well, or were we supposed to wonder if 'Moseley' is really Fanny's cousin, the missing illegitimate son of the late Frederick?
 Or is it all a tongue-in-cheek joke?

-In addition to Lord Moseley, we've got other possible contenders (not counting the villain) for Fanny’s hand.
+In addition to Lord Moseley, we've got other possible contenders (not counting the villain, whom we'll meet later) for Fanny’s hand.
 In Volume I there’s her childhood friend Henry Tudor; more suitors pop up after Fanny gets to London.

 Lady Ann is astonished and vexed when a false marriage report is printed in the newspaper, announcing Fanny’s engagement to Lord Moseley.
 “To have [her daughter’s] name bandied about in the public prints, was a matter so repellant to her native delicacy, and to every sense of propriety, that she would have shrunk from the exposure, even had the statement been correct…”